This page explains how to travel by train from the UK via Munich and Bucharest to Chisinau in Moldova.

 -

-Travel from London to Bucharest via Paris, Munich & Budapest, as shown on the London to Romania page.
-The journey takes less than 48 hours.
+Step 1, travel from London to Bucharest via Paris, Munich & Budapest, as shown on the London to Romania page.
+The journey takes less than 48 hours by train.

 -